List of political parties in North Korea

 North Korea, officially the Democratic People's Republic of Korea, is formally a one-party state under the leadership of the Workers' Party of Korea (WPK) as the sole governing party.
-There are also two other minor parties that must accept the WPK's "leading role" as a condition of their existence.

-As of the latest election in 2019, three parties (WPK, Korean Social Democratic Party, and Chondoist Chongu Party) and one organization (Chongryon) are represented in the Supreme People's Assembly, the country's unicameral parliament.
+There are also two other minor parties, the Korean Social Democratic Party (KSDP) and the Chondoist Chongu Party, that must accept the WPK's leading role as a condition of their existence.
+As of the latest election in 2026, these three parties and one organization (Chongryon) are represented in the Supreme People's Assembly, the country's unicameral parliament.